sneilsonsgit/NICAR22_OpenRefine/README.md

 This task would be kind of a headache if you did it by hand (and what if we had data on 100 years?!)
 So let's tell OpenRefine to do it instead, in a few easy steps.

+First, click on the triangle next to the `2003` column name.

+[image]

+Then select `Transpose` and then `Transpose Cells Across Columns into Rows.` This will "pivot" the data from individual columns for each year to putting all of the years into one column and creating a bunch more rows, essentially making it longer and thinner.
+If this wording doesn't feel super intuitive, don't worry -

+Now let's switch it back, just for fun.
+Click the triangle next to the `year` column and select `Columnize by Key/Value Columns.` The following window will pop up.

+image

+We want to "columnize" the `year` column, and the value column to be `drug_incidents`, so this looks good!
+Go ahead and click OK.

+image

+There we go, back to wide format.
+And end of part I.

+<h1> Part 2: Cleaning dirty data </h1>

+Cleaning dirty data is OpenRefine's superpower.
+While I generally use simple R commands to pivot my data, I still will often run data through OpenRefine before I open it in RStudio because it is very smart at recognizing patterns in cells that might take me a long time to address in a script.

+We are going to practice these skills with a spreadsheet